 Healthy, nutritious soil will hold water in proper amounts.
 If you have too much sand or (more likely) too much clay, plants can struggle to form healthy roots that take up the right amount of water.
 By adding compost and other amendments to your soil, you can increase the efficiency of your plants’ water intake.

-Need more help in your yard?
-Frontier Landscaping can help!
+Need more help with your landscape?
 Contact us today.